 8. OSIsoft

-OSIsoft Learning is a customer and partner education portal that goes beyond a basic customer training course catalog to offer a holistic learning experience.
-OSIsoft’s customer training incorporates lab environments into every online course and gives customers valuable, hands-on practice with their products.
-Their program also includes role-based learning paths with short eLearning modules that learners can easily find and access.
-Additionally, OSIsoft offers virtual, instructor-led training (VILT) on its platform, providing more in-depth customer training opportunities and live interaction with OSIsoft engineers.
+OSIsoft’s program also includes role-based learning paths with short eLearning modules that learners can easily find and access.
+Plus, OSIsoft offers virtual instructor-led training (VILT), providing more in-depth customer training opportunities and live interaction with OSIsoft engineers.

 OSISoft Learning, powered by Skilljar